 About Pamela

-media studies and communication at the University of St. Thomas and St. Catherine University, and also taught at Marquette University and the University of Minnesota.
-Her academic research focuses on masculinity and domestic violence coverage in media.
+Pamela Hill Nettleton is an award-winning academic, writer, and editor.
+She teaches media studies and communication at the University of St. Thomas, and also taught at Marquette University and the University of Minnesota-Twin Cities.
+Her academic research on masculinity and domestic violence in media has been published in leading journals and academic texts, and has been cited in HuffPost.com, The New York Times, USA Today, Washington Post, and Ask Amy.

 Her scripts for symphonic concerts for young people have been performed by the Minnesota Orchestra and the Metropolitan Symphony Orchestra.
 Her children’s video, “Nutcracker: The Untold Story,” performed by the Minnesota Orchestra and James Sewell Ballet, won Top Video of the Year from Child magazine and Best Video from Sesame Street.
 Her play, “The Labor Room,” received equity performances at theaters in Denver, St. Paul, and Rochester.